zenozeng/p5.js-svg/doc/overview.md

 - SVGElement.prototype.unfilter

     Unapply any filter applied on given SVG object.
-    After called, reset filters will be chained together and combine to a new SVG filter.
+    After called, rest filters will be chained together and combine to a new SVG filter.

 ## Getting Started